Red-necked phalarope: Taxonomy

-In 1743 the English naturalist George Edwards included an illustration and a description of the red-necked phalarope in the first volume of his A Natural History of Uncommon Birds.
+In 1743, the English naturalist George Edwards included an illustration and a description of the red-necked phalarope in the first volume of his A Natural History of Uncommon Birds.
 He used the English name "The coot-footed tringa".
 Edwards based his hand-coloured etching on a specimen that had been collected off the coast of Maryland.
-When in 1758 the Swedish naturalist Carl Linnaeus updated his Systema Naturae for the tenth edition, he placed the red-necked phalarope with the phalaropes and sandpipers in the genus Tringa.
+When in 1758, the Swedish naturalist Carl Linnaeus updated his Systema Naturae for the tenth edition, he placed the red-necked phalarope with the phalaropes and sandpipers in the genus Tringa.
 Linnaeus included a brief description, coined the binomial name Tringa lobata and cited Edwards' work.
 The red-necked phalarope is now placed in the genus Phalaropus that was introduced by the French zoologist Mathurin Jacques Brisson in 1760.
 The English and genus names come through French phalarope and scientific Latin Phalaropus from Ancient Greek phalaris, "coot", and pous, "foot".
 Coots and phalaropes both have lobed toes.
-The specific lobatus is New Latin for "lobed".
+The specific lobatus is Neo-Latin for "lobed".
 The species is monotypic: no subspecies are recognised.